aws-samples/aws-builders-fair-projects/reinvent-2019/doodlechallenge/README.md

 # Project Overview
    Doodle Challenge is a multi-player game enabling you to compete against your fellow players, to see who can create the best doodles of a given subject.
 You will need 1 host and at least 2 players to enjoy the game.
 The host and the players should be in the physical room to play.
+   To see a live demo go to https://doodlechallenge.app/

 # Project Abstract